 - It is allowed to an individual or business that donates to a nonprofit to deduct their donation from their tax return.
 Therefore, the nonprofit pays no taxes on any money received through fundraising.

 - NFPOs must apply for tax-exempt status from the IRS.
 This includes exemptions from sales tax and property taxes.
-So, that means the money donated by an individual to an NFPO cannot be deducted on that person’s tax return.
+So, that means the money donated by an individual to an NFPO cannot be deducted from that person’s tax return.

 Consider the United States.
 Even though both organizations are tax-exempt, each of them faces different tax code requirements.
 Suppose an NPO is either a religious, charitable, or educational organization.